 He graduated from the Arizona Executive Program at the University of Arizona and the Defense Systems Management College in Fort Belvoir, Virginia.
 He earned a bachelor's degree in mechanical engineering from the University of Arizona and an associate's degree in aerospace engineering from Wentworth Institute in Boston, Massachusetts.

 Mr. Carlberg serves on the executive advisory board for the Shingo Institute which is the home of the Shingo Prize, the world’s highest standard for operational excellence.
 He also serves on the board of directors for the Association for Manufacturing Excellence, an international nonprofit educational and benchmarking organization.

-Christian Houborg has been responsible for the past nine years for the Lean transformation at Lundbeck, a Danish-based pharmaceutical company.
+Previous to Biogen, Mr. Houborg was responsible for the Lean transformation at Lundbeck, a Danish-based pharmaceutical company.
 Before taking on the Lean challenge, he was responsible for Lundbeck’s supply chain strategy and management processes in his role as personal assistant to the executive vice president for production.
 Since 2009, Mr. Houborg has combined the leadership of the Lean transformation with the role of vice president for service and technical operations, which includes the following areas: facility services, corporate real estate, corporate health, safety and environment, corporate engineering and technical services.

 Director & CEO